Geopolitical storm clouds barely register on partying markets

 Volatility may be rising, but the markets have not yet priced in the scale of potential turmoil.

-"Taken together, the regional disputes in the former Soviet Union and Middle East have raised the specter of a return to conflict over borders and territory, a risk compounded by fears that collective defense agreements such as NATO ... no longer retain their relevance," said Tina Fordham, chief global political analyst at Citi.
+"Taken together, the regional disputes in the former Soviet Union and Middle East have raised the spectre of a return to conflict over borders and territory, a risk compounded by fears that collective defence agreements such as NATO ... no longer retain their relevance," said Tina Fordham, chief global political analyst at Citi.

 "From the grass roots to the geopolitical, the global system is under immense pressure.
 In some places, it is cracking."